Ahavah Davis

 Assistant Director, Leadership

 Dr. Erin Sylvester Philpot is the Assistant Director for Leadership at the Center, where she works with the Service Scholar Program, leadership programs, and a variety of recognition and scholarship programs.
 A proud FSU alumna, Erin was a member of Service Scholars, Alternative Breaks, and completed the Leadership Studies Certificate as an undergraduate.
 She received a master’s degree in Higher Education and Student Affairs from the University of South Carolina and her doctorate in Higher Education Leadership & Policy Studies from Florida State.
-Her research interests include barriers to access in higher education, and ways in which we can make higher education more affordable and more accessible for students from historically under-represented or marginalized groups.
+Her research interests include access to higher education, and ways in which we can make higher education more affordable and more accessible for students from under-resourced groups.
 Erin has worked professionally in Student Conduct, Fraternity & Sorority Life, and Event Planning.
 In addition to her role as mommy to her son, Truett, and spending time outdoors, Erin also advises Chi Omega Sorority and Omicron Delta Kappa.

 Gen Ramirez